cordyStackX/cordy_minikit_official/README.md

 ### 1. Purpose

 `@cordystackx/cordy_minikit` provides modular Web3 utilities and UI components for dApp builders.
-It’s designed to be embedded in frontend frameworks or browser extensions where you want instant Web3 wallet connectivity and a clean UI layer.
+It’s designed to be embedded in frontend frameworks where you want instant Web3 wallet connectivity and a clean UI layer.

 **Main Goals:**
 - Simplify wallet integrations.